BOTULINUM TOXIN (BOTOX)

 A droopy eyelid or eyebrow can be the result of an injection too low on the forehead or if the injection sites are rubbed.
 For this reason you will be advised NOT TO; touch the sites or, apply make up, not to sleep on your face for four hours after the injections.

-A crooked smile or drooling is a possible complication of lower face Botulinum toxin injections.
+A crooked smile is a possible complication of lower face Botulinum toxin injections.
 This is the main reason that Botulinum toxin is not commonly used on the lower face.